Current Research

 Lise Meitner Group for Environmental Neuroscience at the Max Planck Institute for Human Development

 Since 2023, the EPRL has collaborated with Dr. Simone Kühn, leader of the Lise Meitner Group for Environmental Neuroscience—part of the Max Planck Institute for Human Development in Berlin, Germany—on a project titled "Measuring Associations Between Brain Structure and Hand-drawn Cognitive Maps."
 We aim to relate the expansiveness, accuracy, detailedness, and naturalness of hand-drawn cognitive maps with hippocampal volume.
-Data collection is complete and data analysis and dissemination will occur during 2024.
-A second phase of the project involving cognitive mapping, fMRI, and the psychological construct of sense of place, is also being planned for 2024-25.
+Data collection is complete and data analysis and dissemination is occurring between 2024 and 2025.
+A second phase of the project involving cognitive mapping, fMRI, and the psychological construct of sense of place, is also being planned for 2025-26.

 The University of Calgary